 Once you know your hourly rate what are you suppose to do?

-Maybe you keep your hourly rate secret and quote your clients flat rates based on the scope of each job.
-In order to come up with that flat rate you first determine how many hours the job will take.
+Maybe you keep your hourly rate secret and quote your clients a flat rate based on the scope of each job.
+To come up with that flat rate you first determine how many hours the job will take.
 You probably pad in a few extra hours for unexpected issues.
-Ok, whom am I kidding, there are almost always issues so there's nothing unexpected about them.
+Ok, who am I kidding, there are almost always issues, so there's nothing unexpected about them.
 You then determine the final price by multiplying the time by your hourly rate.
 Voila!

-Perhaps you're like me and disclose your design rate to your clients.
-You either quote them a time up front or if you're lucky, you bill them for the actual time you spend on their project.
+Perhaps you disclose your design rate to your clients.
+You either quote them a time up front, or if you're lucky, you bill them for the actual time you spend on their project.
 Scope be damned.
 They want to make a dozen revisions, let them.
 They're paying you by the hour.
 If you quote a time and it doesn't take that long, you could reduce your bill accordingly.
 Should the scope of the project change along the way and it takes more time than you anticipated you could advise your client of the extra charge.

 Either way is an acceptable way of running a design business.
 Once paid you can rejoice that you made $50, $100, $200 or whatever per hour your rate is.
 But as I said earlier, whatever that figure is, it isn't high enough.

 You may be wondering how you could lose money if you don't raise your design rates?
 The answer is simple, technology.
 As technology advances, we become more efficient.
-I remember a time when adding a drop shadow to an image required about 20 plus steps in Photoshop.
+I remember a time when adding a drop shadow to an image required about 20 or more steps in Photoshop.
 More if it didn't turn out the way you liked it the first time.
 Depending on the speed of your computer it could take upwards of 10 minutes to complete the task for one image.
-Then computers got faster and software got smarter.
-Now you can add a drop shadow to an image in Photoshop in less than 5 seconds.
-When you take that in perspective a task used to take 10 minutes earned you $5 for each image you added a drop shadow to (based on a $50/hr. rate).
-With newer and greater technology that same task now earns you $0.07 per image.
+Then computers got faster, and software got smarter.
+Now you can add a drop shadow to an image in Photoshop in less than 3 seconds.
+When you take that in perspective, this task used to take 10 minutes and would have earned you $5 for each image drop shadow you added to an image (based on a $50/hr. rate).
+With newer and greater technology that same task which now takes only seconds to apply earns you roughly $0.04 per image.
 Makes you think, doesn't it?

 Building websites has sped up as well.
-Coding a website from scratch takes time.
-If your client wants a special feature it could take several hours to code, test and implement the feature.
-However, if you're building a WordPress site and need a special feature, chances are you can find a plugin that handles it.
-Should you be loosing money because it took you 30 minutes to find, install and configure a plugin as opposed to several hours to code the feature by hand?
+Coding a site from scratch takes time.
+If your client wants a unique feature, it could take several hours to code, test and implement the feature.
+However, if you're building a WordPress site and need a unique feature, chances are you can find a plugin that handles it.
+Should you be losing money because it took you 30 minutes to find, install and configure a plugin as opposed to several hours to code the feature by hand?

-You need to remove something from a photo?
-You need to convert a bitmap image to vector?
-Heck, you need to create a PDF file?
+Do you need to remove something from a photo?
+Do you need to convert a bitmap image to vector?
+Heck, do you need to create a PDF file?
 All these tasks used to take time and require several steps.
 Not anymore.
 The advancements in technology have made these tasks simple and efficient.
 But it's also cut into your billable hours.
 The easiest way to combat this is to increase your hourly rate.

 Stop stalling.
 Now's the time to raise your design rates.

-As I'm writing this there are only a few months left until the New Year.
-This means now is the perfect time to start raising your rates.
-As you quote new jobs base your prices on the start date.
+I'm writing this with only a few months left before the New Year.
+That makes now the perfect time to start raising your rates.
+As you quote new jobs, base your prices on the start date of the project.
 If you start the job before December 31st feel free to charge your old rate but everything from January 1 on should be billed at your new rate.

 Raising your design rates is scary, I know

-I know raising your rates is a scary thought.
+I know raising your rates is a frightening thought.
 How do you tell your clients?
 Will they go elsewhere?
 Will you lose business?
 There are so many things that go through your head at the notion.
 But let me tell you a secret.
 If you're a good designer, you won’t lose business.
-In fact, even if you do lose some clients, and again, you probably won't, your new rates will more than make up for it with your remaining clients.
+Even if you do lose some clients, and again, you probably won't, your new rates will more than compensate for it with your remaining clients.